Who Is Zurich?

 As the name might suggest, Zurich was founded in Switzerland.
-The company’s history dates back to 1872—more than 150 years ago—and it’s now one of the world’s largest companies.
+The company’s history dates back to 1872 and is now one of the world’s largest companies.

 As a leading multi-line insurer, Zurich provides many kinds of insurance and protection policies.
 They’re a household name, and you might’ve had car, home, or personal protection insurance with them at some point.